About Southern African Association of Youth Clubs

 - Youth camps and holiday programs for young women and men.

-Over 82 years, SAAYC has changed its mandate, vision and mission to reflect the demographic of its young people and youth clubs it services.
+Over 84 years, SAAYC has changed its mandate, vision and mission to reflect the demographic of the young people we service.

-The organisation is currently providing the much needed and valued support and services primarily to South African young people and about 364 youth clubs across the country benefit from its various programmes through the youth centres and youth club-houses in Soweto, Etwatwa, Orange Farm (Gauteng), and in the Free State.
+The organisation is currently providing the much needed and valued support and services primarily to South African young people across the country benefit from its various programmes through the youth centres and SAAYC Youth centres in Soweto, Etwatwa, Orange Farm (Gauteng), and in the Free State.

 The organisation offers a variety of programmes to young people and other youth formations in the country by means of several youth centres based in communities.

-In addition to a range of education, training,Life Skills and personal growth programmes, it offers youth camps and holiday programmes, job creation initiatives, specialist HIV and AIDS education and training initiatives, and gender and racism discussion groups for young men and women.
+In addition to a range of education, training,Life Skills and personal growth programmes, it offers youth camps and holiday programmes, job creation initiatives, Education Support programmes and training initiatives, and gender and racism discussion groups for young men and women.

 Mission and Vision